esbullington/flask-bootstrap/README.md

 * Existing user model and basic login/signup.

 ##To Do
-* Set up default user authorization for admin user (authentication has already been setup using flask-auth)
+* Unit tests for both Flask app and JavaScript
 * Integrate some sort of Python asset manager for static assets (i.e., JS/CSS minifier, file concatenator)